SansGuidon/bookmarks/README.md

 * [Positive Psychology Program](https://positivepsychologyprogram.com/dacher-keltner-emotions-in-a-meaningful-life/) - (2016) Dacher Keltner: Emotions in a Meaningful Life
 * [Dacher Keltner](https://www.fs.blog/2018/03/dacher-keltner-power/) - [Podcast] Survival of the Kindest: Dacher Keltner Reveals the New Rules of Power | how to feel good with simple tricks + learn about high jen behaviors + empathy and positive influences
 * [Evan Selinger](https://medium.com/s/when-robots-rule-the-world/this-robot-knows-how-to-trick-you-272c88779151) - (2018) This Robot Knows How to Trick You | Humans Are Flawed and Easy to Trick
+* [Farnam Street](https://www.fs.blog/2012/07/how-to-win-friends-and-influence-people/) - (2012) The Best Summary of Dale Carnegie's How to Win Friends and Influence People

 # Robots
 * [Mubashar Iqbal](https://willrobotstakemyjob.com/) - Will robots take my job ?
 Make the test ;-)